Iraqi forces set sight on Old City riverside, PM sees Mosul victory soon

 HUMAN SHIELDS

+The Iraqi government once hoped to take Mosul by the end of 2016, but the fighting has dragged on as the militants reinforced positions in civilian areas, effectively using the residents as human shields.

+Hundreds of civilians who managed to escape as the forces advanced into the Old City gathered on the side of the road at the edge of western Mosul on Tuesday.

-Aid organizations say Islamic State has stopped many civilians from leaving, using them as human shields.
-Hundreds of civilians fleeing the Old City have been killed in the past three weeks.
+Hundreds of civilians fleeing the Old City have been killed in the past month.

 The militants last week destroyed the historic Grand al-Nuri Mosque and its leaning minaret from which their leader Abu Bakr al-Baghdadi declared a caliphate spanning parts of Iraq and Syria three years ago.
 The mosque's grounds remain under the militants' control.